-Things are expected to fail.
+Things are expected to go wrong.
 Pumps trip, pipes leak, power may go off.
 The real challenge is how to prepare for the unknown.

 You start by naming what can go wrong.